-Sergeant Louis Frederick Samson EDWIN ALFRED SIMS 413676
+EDWIN ALFRED SIMS 413676

-Flight Sergeant Edwin Sims the son of Edwin and Ethel Sims born June 1914 in Sydney.
-(RAAF records not digitized - only casualty reports) Enlisted 12 September 1941 No 2 Recruiting Centre, Sydney received his flying badge on 19 October 1942.
-He left Melbourne 22 May 1942 for Canada arriving 20 June, four months later four months later he arrived in the United Kingdom and after further training and familiarization he joined 77 Squadron on 16 June 1943.
+Flight Sergeant Edwin Sims the son of Edwin and Ethel Sims was born June 1914 at Lidcombe, Sydney.
+He enlisted 12 September 1941 No 2 Recruiting Centre, Sydney.
+Prior to enlisted Edwin had worked as a truck driver and had some experience flying with Kingsford Smith Air Services.

+He left Melbourne 22 May 1942 for Canada arriving 20 June, four months later he arrived in the United Kingdom and after further training and familiarization he joined 77 Squadron on 16 June 1943.
 Edwin had been promoted to Flight Sergeant on 9 April 1943.

+Edwin completed Course 58 Empire Training Scheme at the No 6 Service Flying Training School at Dunnville, Ontario, Canada between June and October 1942 where he obtained is Flying Badge on 19 October.

 Halifax JD213 took off from RAF Elvington at 2329 hours on the night of 22/23 June 1943, detailed to bomb Mulheim, Germany.
-CREW:

 RAAF Flight Sergeant E A Sims - Pilot

 RAF Sergeant J Westbarn - Flight Engineer

 RAF Flight Sergeant D H R Kelly - Navigator

 RAF Sergeant T W C Luther - Air Bomber

 RAF Sergeant T Ogle - Wireless Air Gunner

 RAF Sergeant J Fitzsimmons - Mid Upper Gunner

 RCAF Sergeant O D Thompson - Rear Gunner

-All the crew were killed and it was presumed they had lost their lives at sea.
+The plane was shot down by a night fighter, all the crew were killed and it was presumed they had lost their lives at sea.
+Crashed in the North Sea 30 km northwest from Ostende, West Vlaanderen

 Flight Sergeant Sims is buried in the Wenduine Communal Cemetery, Belgium.
 His body was washed ashore and he was originally buried in grave 284 marked Unknown, the body was exhumed in 1946 and identified as Edwin Sims and reinterred in Grave 10, row B.

 Flight Sergeant Kelly is buried in the Bergen General Cemetery and Sergeant Ogle is buried in the Rotterdam (Crooswijk) General Cemetery.
 The other four crew members have no known grave and they are commemorated on the Memorial to the Missing, Runnymede.

 Flight Sergeant Sims is remembered with Honour at the Australian War Memorial.

+Flight Sergeant

+Edwin Alfred Sims

+His duty fearlessly and nobly done.

+Ever remembered

-AUSTRALIAN WAR MEMORIAL P00943.001 Group portrait of members of Course 58 who attended the Empire Air Training Scheme (EATS) at the No. 6 Service Flying Training School at Dunnville Airport between June and October 1942 Edwin Sims is $5^{th}$ from left in the back row.
+Group portrait of members of Course 58 who attended the Empire Air Training Scheme (EATS) at the No. 6 Service Flying Training School at Dunnville Airport, Canada, between June and October 1942.
+Edwin Sims is 5^{th} from left in the back row.